 As discussed in Section 5.7.1.8, each of the six Build Alternatives would have adverse effects related to business displacements.
-For the Refined SR14, SR14A, E1, and E1A Build Alternatives, these effects would occur in Pacoima and Sun Valley, which predominantly comprise EJ census block groups.
-For the E2 and E2A Build Alternatives, adverse effects related to business displacements would occur in Shadow Hills and Sun Valley.
-While none of the Shadow Hills business displacements would occur in EJ census block groups, most of business displacements in Sun Valley would be in EJ census block groups.
-Therefore, adverse effects related to business displacements would predominantly affect EJ populations for all six Build Alternatives.
+For the Refined SR14, SR14A, E1, and E1A Build Alternatives, these effects would occur in Pacoima and Sun Valley, which predominantly comprise EJ census block groups, and Burbank within non-EJ census block groups.14 For the E2 and E2A Build Alternatives, adverse effects related to business displacements would occur in Burbank, Shadow Hills and Sun Valley.
+While none of the Burbank and Shadow Hills business displacements would occur in EJ census block groups, most of the business displacements in Sun Valley would be in EJ census block groups.15 As evaluated in Section 5.7.2.8, after the implementation of IAMFs and mitigation measures, the Refined SR14, SR14A, E1, and E1A Build Alternatives would result in potential disproportionately high and adverse effects on low-income populations for business displacements.
+The E2 and E2A Build Alternatives would not result in disproportionately high and adverse effects for business displacements.